The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 What is Cyber Insurance?

 Cyber insurance is a specialized insurance product designed to protect businesses from internet-based risks and, more broadly, from risks relating to information technology infrastructure and activities.
 Policies typically cover costs related to data breaches, including legal fees, notification costs, and credit monitoring services for affected customers.
-They may also cover the expenses associated with restoring and recovering data, business interruption losses, and even ransom payments in the case of ransomware attacks.
+They also address the costs of data extraction and restoration/recovery, business disruption losses, and even ransom payments in the context of ransomware attacks.

 Why is Cyber Insurance Necessary?